Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 caption = "Surprisingly many people are not ready to honestly answer questions."
 ///

 The goal of cleaning up is to remove incorrect data sets — questionnaires filled in poorly in jest or deliberately.
 Of course, it is impossible to determine how a person treated the survey with 100% accuracy.
-But it is possible, using heuristics, to select questionnaires that were most likely filled in poorly.
+But it is possible, using heuristics, to remove questionnaires that were most likely filled in poorly.

 For this, the following questions were added: